D-Official/PizzaTowerSwitch-FMOD/README.md

 # Really important information
 To decrypt the .bins in the releases tab, see the relevant section below.
 # Important Information
-This repository contains select code files related to FMOD from the unofficial Pizza Tower Switch port.
+This repository contains the FMOD replacement code I created for the unofficial Pizza Tower Switch port.
-With these files, the game's audio code will become 100% GML, allowing it to be ported more easily.
+With this file, the game's audio code becomes 100% GML, allowing it to be ported more easily.

 As per the license, and the comment inside fmod.gml: You can do whatever with this code! (and credit would be nice).
 Go nuts!
 Port the game to your phone using this!
 Your smart microwave!
 Anything!
 It's yours!